ulwuttke/LMMD/_sources/A2_hyperDerRes/A2_hyperDerRes.md

-# Creat Results in Hyperworks
+# Creating Results in Hyperworks

 ## Using the expression builder